Define dependencies between fields based on their states and values.

 - Value: The dependee has a certain value or set of values (see below).

-The "Value" condition is special in a very important way: it's the only condition that has ANY effect on view context, since it's the only one that allows server-side evaluation.
 Also, if the "Value" condition is selected, a set of specific options is presented to the administrator.

 Values input mode ("Value" specific option)